simoncoop1/LogProcessor-ClaymoreDual/README.md

-# LogProcessor-ClaymoreDual
+# LogProcessor for Claymore Dual Miner
-ProcessLogs from the ClaymoreDual Miner with the aim to calculate the price of electricity used.
+ProcessLogs from the Claymore Dual Miner with the aim to calculate the price of electricity used.